Nahue256/WalletAPI/README.md

 ### Features

+- Sign in a User
+- Sign out a user

 - Create new Users
 - Get Users list
 - Get User by ID
 - Update User
 - Delete User

+- Get all wallets for the authenticated user
+- Create a new wallet
+- Get a specific wallet by ID
+- Update a wallet
+- Delete a wallet

 ## Pre-requisites
 - Docker installed